Pewejekubam/qbd-to-gnucash/PRD-2.3.md

 - Does not process executable code or macros from input files.
 - Only reads and writes plain text files (CSV, JSON, HTML).
-- No explicit handling of sensitive data, but assumes input files do not contain confidential information.
+- No explicit handling of sensitive data, but assumes input files may contain confidential information.

 ### User Experience & Automation

 - Provides clear instructions and error messages for manual steps (e.g., editing mapping files, post-import GnuCash actions).
-- Generates HTML files for easier manual entry of sales tax codes and payment terms.
 - Supports iterative workflow: user can refine mappings and re-run the script.
 - Output files are formatted for easy import into GnuCash and for human readability.